-While having sugar every once in a while does not cause such symptoms in me, eating it every day does.
+While having sugar every once in a while does not cause such symptoms in me, eating sugar every day does.

 While the brownie didn’t have honey it in, it is full of sugar just the same.

 My mistake was not having the coffee brownie once, but in having them every day that week.

 I don’t buy sugary foods because of this fact.
 Now, I won’t be making coffee brownies anymore for the same reason.

-I don’t want to keep on feeling as sick as a dog.
-That’s why I took the time to write down in detail about how I feel now.
-I want my energy and ease of movement back!
+I didn’t want to keep on feeling as sick as a dog.
+That’s why I took the time to write down in detail about how I felt.

 This goes right along with me feeling sick as a dog, right?
 Thank you, Holy Spirit!

 Condemnation makes you feel bad about yourself.
 But with conviction comes a plan to make things right.

 So lesson learned.

 Here’s my advice to you: When you realize you’ve made a mistake, don’t keep going down the same road.

 But that makes about as much sense as stumbling on stairs and because of that, you decide to throw yourself down the rest of them.

 Here’s another thing: you will go through different seasons in life in which the same strategies may no longer work for you.

 That’s why we call this lifestyle a journey.
 This is not about living a diet; it is about living your life.

 Staying healthy is a good journey to take.
 I am glad I am on it.
-How about you?

-On my health journey, I have now learned a new lesson from that experience:
+On my health journey, I learned a new lesson from that experience:

-Creator of the ‘Take Back Your Temple’ program
+Author of the Take Back Your Temple program